radioglaciology/uhd_radar/README.md

 # Stanford Radio Glaciology USRP Radar

-This repository will (eventually) contain a unified set of code for all of Stanford Radio Glaciology's USRP-based radar instruments.
+This repository contains a unified set of code for most of Stanford Radio Glaciology's USRP-based radar instruments.

 ## Repository Organization